na-na-hi/renget/archive/slaude2.md

 ->![](https://files.catbox.moe/zdcg3h.jpg)<-

+***
+!!! note clewd
+	another anon did a rewrite here https://gitgud.io/ahsk/clewd - give it a try - works for me™ anon decided to make a cute logo instead of using express to give us streaming - 8/10 autism stars
+***

 - register at - https://claude.ai - you will need a US or UK IP to register

 - download and install Node.JS (LTS) - https://nodejs.org/en